Azure-Samples/search-dotnet-getting-started/README.md

 ---
 page_type: sample
-description: "This sample includes several projects that are meant to help when getting started with Azure Search and .NET."
+description: "This repo includes several projects to help you get started with Azure Search and .NET."
 languages:
 - csharp
 products:
 - dotnet
 - azure
+- azure-search
 ---

 # Getting Started with Azure Search using .NET